bobbimanners/Foenixcorn/README.md

 the 4 LUTs for its own purposes.

 I do plan to the use FAT32 / SD card library directly for file I/O support.
+Apparently there is a version available in Flash that has a jump table for the various entry points.
+Sounds ideal!

 ### Interrupts